NoxWizard86/JCraftAR/README.md

 ## Include

-You can include JCraftAR in your Maven project by adding the following dependency to youp POM file
+You can include JCraftAR in your Maven project by adding the following dependency to your POM file

     <dependency>
         <groupId>com.noxwizard</groupId>